What is your surgical risk?

 There is no such thing as simple surgery

 The one thing everyone must appreciate is that there is no NO RISK.
-There are problems that arise and we expect but these only have minimal impact.
-In fact, such problems are not complications but inconveniences.
-Swelling and pain after surgery is expected and as such is a Level 1 impact risk.
-You may not get a shoe on after surgery but you will in a few weeks, a month to three months depending on the complexity of the operation.
-Of course, patient A and patient B don’t heal at the same time.
-If swelling continues it might shoot into a Level 2 impact risk.
+Some problems arise and we expect but these only have minimal impact.
+Such problems are not complications but inconveniences.
+Swelling and pain after surgery is expected and, as such, is a Level 1 impact risk.
+You may not get a shoe on after surgery, but you will in a few weeks, a month to three months, depending on the complexity of the operation.
+Of course, patient A and patient B don’t heal simultaneously.
+If swelling continues, it might shoot into a Level 2 impact risk.
 This is still minor in terms of the level 5 impact risk.
-If you had a phenolic nail surgery operation and expected the nail to never return and it did, this would have a low chance of occurring of around 10-20% at worst.
-This is not expected but could happen but the main impact would be that further surgery is required.
+If you had a phenolic nail surgery operation and expected the nail never to return, and it did, this would have a low chance of occurring, around 10-20% at worst.
+This is not expected but could happen, but the main impact would be that further surgery is required.
 This would count as a Level 3 impact risk.

-Up until now levels 1-3 are inconvenient and known as sequellae.
+Until now, levels 1-3 have been inconvenient and are known as sequellae.
 Features of surgery that are either common or do occur with some frequency.
 Levels 4-5 impact risks are rather different.
-We have already described level 5 but perhaps it is important to understand what each really means.
+We have already described level 5, but perhaps it is important to understand what each means.
 Death is final and affects relatives rather than the patient.
-However, if you are left with a sequella that causes loss of limb, constant pain, reduced health quality, or life-shortening complications these are undoubtedly worse.
-The previously mentioned condition of CRPS varies from a mild form to a serious form and so spans levels 3-5.
-I would place CRPS at level 4 however when discussing matters with patients.
+However, if you are left with a sequella that causes loss of limb, constant pain, reduced health quality, or life-shortening complications, these are undoubtedly worse.
+The previously mentioned condition of CRPS varies from a mild form to a serious form, and so spans levels 3-5.
+However, I would place CRPS at level 4 when discussing matters with patients.
 I want to try to have them understand what could happen and if they wish that risk.

-The impact goes further and affects income, causes depression, leads to loss of jobs and strains marriages.
-Additionally, mobility is affected and hobbies have to be dropped.
-The surgeon may say this is a 1% risk but the impact is 100%.
-High risk as in 1-3 maybe 20% but the impact may be low at say 5% and temporary.
-High impact risks are often permanent and at best long lasting.
+The impact goes further and affects income, causes depression, leads to job loss, and strains marriages.
+Additionally, mobility is affected, and hobbies have to be dropped.
+The surgeon may say this is a 1% risk, but the impact is 100%.
+High risk, as in 1-3 maybe 20%, but the impact may be low, at say 5%, and temporary.
+High-impact risks are often permanent and, at best, long-lasting.

 Consent